 Marketers may spend their time optimizing keywords and advertising campaigns, but content is still king.
 After all, a website or social media page is driven by its content and without it, customers have no way of understanding the benefits of a product or service.

-Content is crucial in driving brand awareness and can establish brands or influencers as thought leaders.
-Therefore new hires need to understand the importance of creating not just content, but content that is relevant to keyword research and optimizing them in a strategy.
-With experience and knowledge in content marketing, students will have an valuable and employable skill that will set them up for a career in any industry.
+With experience and knowledge in content marketing, students will have a valuable and employable skill that will set them up for a career in any industry.

-One of the best ways to obtain and retain leads is via a tried and tested method: email.
+One of the best ways to get and retain leads is via a tried and tested method: email marketing.

 Email is one of the oldest forms of direct marketing and still packs a punch in customer acquisition and retention.
 From startups to multinational corporations, a great email marketing strategy helps launch successful campaigns.

-An experienced digital marketer knows that each funnel stage has to be carefully planned.
+An experienced digital marketer knows that each stage of the funnel has to be carefully planned.
 From the signup page—including its placement on a website—to the welcome email, every step needs to be optimized to attract users and build engagement.

 People may change social media accounts or home addresses, but people aren’t prone to change their email addresses.
 That’s why professionals that understand the power of email marketing to connect directly with consumers are in high demand.

 Educators should not see email as an old-fashioned tool but challenge students to rethink ways to use email in their roles - current and future.